AdobeDocs/campaign-standard.nl-NL/help/channels/using/preparing-and-sending-a-push-notification.md

 1. Enter your push notification properties and select your mobile app in the **[!UICONTROL Associate a Mobile App to a delivery]** field.

-   In het vervolgkeuzemenu worden zowel SDK V4- als SDK-toepassingen voor Experience Platforms weergegeven.
+   Houd er rekening mee dat in het keuzemenu zowel SDK V4- als SDK-toepassingen voor Experience Platforms worden weergegeven.

    ![](assets/push_notif_properties.png)